No Non-Solicitation Clause in Ontario? That’s Risky Businessachkarlaw-admin

 Industries including sales, software, and technology rely on their goodwill and contacts—in other words, their business interests that need protection.
 Well-drafted agreements and policies can prevent employees from soliciting former work colleagues, clients, or other business contacts, or at least, provide the employer with remedies should the employee breach their agreement.

-Important Features of a Non-Solicitation Clause
+Important Features of a Non-Solicitation Clause in Ontario

 Employers should be cautious with the phrasing of such clauses, as restrictive covenants are considered presumptively unenforceable, and employers will be required to justify the clauses if they are ever challenged.
 The employer must have a legitimate proprietary interest to protect, such as their book of business or their current staff, and any restrictions on an employee after their employment ends must be reasonable.

 To demonstrate that a non-solicitation clause is reasonable, it must be minimally restrictive to the employee to the extent necessary to protect the employer’s interests.

 A valid non-solicitation agreement will include a reasonable limited geographic scope that specifies the region where the restriction will apply.
 This scope should not include areas where the employer has no presence or interests.

 An enforceable non-solicitation clause will also limit the duration of its restrictions.
 The presumptive maximum is twenty-four (24) months for high-level employees with special knowledge of the employer’s affairs.
 However, for most employees, a modest six to twelve (6 – 12) months is the typical limit.